 If you are wondering how you or your child is doing is this area you might consider the following questions.
 This is taken from Bouncing Back.

-Would you like a 30 min consultation to discuss your junior’s mental approach?
+Would you like a free 15 min consultation to discuss coaching for junior golfers?
+If so, book here.

 Answer the following questions: True or False

 1. I realize what I am feeling in specific situations.

 2. When I become upset, I know why I am reacting.

 3. I introspect daily to deepen my self-awareness.

 4. If I have interpersonal conflicts, I am able to distinguish between my feelings and the feelings of others.

 6. I am able to articulate my feelings to others.

 7. I can describe my emotions with clarity.